rpy2/rpy2/doc/index.rst

       high-level

    R is often used in a read-eval-print loop (REPL), where interactivity is important.
-   Utilities are available in a dedicated sub-package.
+   Utilities are available in :mod:`rpy2.interactive`.

    .. toctree::
       :maxdepth: 3